-This easy pumpkin chili is comforting, filling and full of fall flavors.
+This easy pumpkin chili recipe is comforting, filling and full of fall flavors.
 A savory pumpkin dish that’s made in just one pot.
-You’ll want to enjoy all season long!
+You’ll want to enjoy this fall chili all season long!

 I recently made a jar of my homemade chili seasoning to have on hand throughout the fall season.
 I typically use it make my favorite homemade chili recipe, but decided to add a pumpkin twist this time instead.
 It turned out so delicious!

 With fall around the corner, it’s time to start making all the pumpkin recipes.
 Contrary to popular belief, pumpkin isn’t only for desserts.
 I love it in savory dishes as well, like this delicious pumpkin chili or my creamy pumpkin soup with canned pumpkin.

 - Use ground turkey or a combination of ground beef and turkey.